hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 Terraform Enterprise can store its state in a few different ways and you'll need to decide which works best for your installation:

-1. **Demo** - This mode stores all data on the instance.
-The data can be backed up with the snapshot mechanism for restore later.
+1. **Production - Mounted Disk (Recommended)** - This mode stores data in a separate directory on the host, with the intention that the directory is configured to store its data on an external disk, such as EBS, iSCSI, etc.
 1. **Production - External Services** - This mode stores the majority of the stateful data used by the instance in an external Postgresql database as well as an external S3 compatible endpoint.
 There is still critical data stored on the instance that must be managed with snapshots.
 Be sure to checked the [PostgreSQL Requirements](#postgresql-requirements) for what needs to be present for Terraform Enterprise to work.
-1. **Production - Mounted Disk** - This mode stores data in a separate directory on the host, with the intention that the directory is configured to store its data on an external disk, such as EBS, iSCSI, etc.
+1. **Demo** - This mode stores all data on the instance.
+The data can be backed up with the snapshot mechanism for restore later.

 The decision you make will be entered during setup.